listenToRipley/learn_docker/multi-01-starting-setup/backend/README.md

 Include volumes or bind mount to hold onto information docker run --name goals-backend -v $(pwd):/backend -v logs:/backend/logs -v /backend/node_modules --rm -d -p 80:80 --network goals goals-node

+For env items can be passed in your run command using -e with the variable name to replace any default options provided in your docker file